 The Trinity

+The Bible teaches, and Christians confess, that there are three divine persons: the Father, the Son, and the Holy Spirit.
 Simply put, the divine persons are who God is.
 The answer to the question “Who is God?” is “Father, Son, and Holy Spirit.”

+These three persons share one divine nature.
+This one nature is pure spirit, almighty, eternal, unchanging, immortal, and so on.
 Simply put, the divine nature is what God is.
 The Westminster Catechism asks “What is God?” and answers with a list of divine attributes: “God is a spirit, infinite, eternal, and unchangeable in his being, wisdom, power, holiness, justice, goodness, and truth.”

 Note that one attribute of the divine nature is that it is immortal or unable to die: God “alone has immortality” (1 Tim.
-6:16), or as the NLT translates it, “He alone can never die.”
+6:16)—or as the NLT translates it, “He alone can never die.”
 Romans 1:23 likewise speaks of “the immortal God” and 1 Timothy 1:17 praises “the King of the ages, immortal, invisible, the only God.”

 The divine nature cannot die and nothing can happen to make it capable of death.